SterneStehen/equipment-maintenance-api/README.md

-make fmt       # format Go source make test      # run tests make test-race # run tests with the race detector make vet       # run static analysis make check     # run all verification commands
+make fmt       # format Go source make test      # run tests make test-race # run tests with the race detector make test-integration # start PostgreSQL and test pool/migrations make vet       # run static analysis make check     # run all verification commands
 ```

+`make test-integration` creates a disposable PostgreSQL instance under a separate Compose project on port `55432`, validates `up → down → up`, and removes its container and volume afterward.
+Override `TEST_POSTGRES_PORT` if that port is already in use.
+Never point the integration test at a database containing data that must be preserved because it deliberately exercises rollback.

 ## Architecture

-The repository uses a domain-oriented layout. `cmd/api` is the executable composition root.
-Packages under `internal` separate configuration and HTTP infrastructure from the `user`, `equipment`, `workorder`, and `maintenance` domains.
+The repository uses a domain-oriented layout. `cmd/api` is the executable composition root and `cmd/migrate` is the migration runner.
+Packages under `internal` separate configuration, database, and HTTP infrastructure from the `user`, `equipment`, `workorder`, and `maintenance` domains.
 Handlers own HTTP concerns, services will own business rules, and repositories will own parameterized SQL.

-Only `GET /health` is implemented in this phase.
-See `docs/SPEC.md` for the complete product requirements and `docs/PLAN.md` for delivery status.
+Only `GET /health` is exposed by the API in the current foundation; domain endpoints are added in subsequent phases.